kranthi1710/Namaste-React/README.md

 If we use swiggy API in our localhost,we will get CORS issue.
 Our Browser is not allowing us to call Swiggy's API from localhost(from one origin to another origin).
 Origin Mismatch--> Browser will block that API call---> CORS issue

+Shimmer UI:
+Until we load actual page, We will show fake page instead of using spinner icon

+React Fiber
+It is the new Reconciliation process to effeciently manipulate the DOM.
+It will find out the Difference between two Virtual DOMs(current and previous) and updates the Actual DOM only when a portion is required

+React Router:
+TO create Routing configuration in our component: import { createBrowserRouter } from "react-router-dom";
+Configuration means some information that will define what will happen on a specific route.
+Ex: what will happen if I call '/about' route. createBrowserRouter---takes in some configuration(list of objects).
+Each and every object defines a different path and what should happen on that path

+How/where to provide this configuration and render it:
+We have RouterPovider component given by "react-router-dom"---It will actually provide this routing configuration to our App

+How to create links that will navigate us to respective page:
+-DOn't use anchor tags for creating that links, it will refresh total page -Use Link Component provided by React-router-dom, it will not refresh page and Navigate to respective page. import {Link} from "react-router-dom";

+# Two types of Routing we will have in web applications

+Client side routing---ONly components getting routed and no API call to backend Server side routing---

+Single Page Application: It is one page and only components are getting interchanged via client side routing.